7 tips to accelerate time to revenue in B2B

 It helps you measure product-market fit

-“Startups can often feel like they’re making progress through shipping features and having potential customers or investors tell them they’re interested, but if they aren’t gaining actual paying customers, this can be a mirage.
-There’s no faking cash in the bank from a customer.”
+“Startups can often feel like they’re making progress through shipping features and having potential customers or investors tell them they’re interested, but if they fail to gain actual paying customers, this can be a mirage.
+Cash in the bank from a customer provides undeniable proof of progress.”

 It helps you spot bottlenecks in the sales process